biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 Now we introduce a second process that converts the text to uppercase.

-Here it is just an scheme for the code:
+Here it is just an scheme for the code, please complete it yourself:

 ```groovy
 /*